 Trying to discover an edge by randomly backtesting ideas is equivalent to looking for a needle in a haystack.
-More than 25 years have passed since backtesting software became available to retail traders and the difficulty in finding an edge persists because of various issues that involve, amongst other things, data-mining and process pitfalls.
+More than 25 years have passed since backtesting software became available to retail traders but the difficulty in finding an edge persists because of various issues related to data-mining and process pitfalls.

 See the full disclaimer here.